 Students majoring in Business will earn a degree in a cross-disciplinary environment that reflects the trend in industry.
 The program employs instructors with years of practical experience and is guided by working professionals.
-The program encompasses related disciplines in these general concentrations: Computer Accounting, Culinary Arts, Hospitality, and Management (listed below).
+The program encompasses related disciplines in these general concentrations: Accounting, Culinary Arts, Hospitality, and Management (listed below).

-The Computer Accounting concentration offers a core curriculum that provides the academic and technical background for individuals who wish to prepare for entry-level accounting positions in business and industry using both accounting and personal computer skills.
+The Accounting concentration offers a core curriculum that provides the academic and technical background for individuals who wish to prepare for entry-level accounting positions in business and industry using both accounting and personal computer skills.
 The curriculum is designed to enable the graduate to apply principles of accounting to business situations and to understand other functions of business: marketing, management, finance and information processing.

 Faculty: Mark Fuentes | Deanne Michaelson | Rick Oster | Karyn Valades